-1. Disconnect the ten cables from the connectors on the logic board.
-Note: The speakers would already be removed.
+1. Disconnect the ten cables from their connectors on the logic board.

 2. Using a T10 torx screwdriver, remove the screws from the logic board.
-Note the locations of the three self-tapping screws (marked by and "S" in the photo).
-The rest of the screws are machine screws.
+The locations of the three self-tapping screws are marked by and "S" in the photo.
+The remaining three screws, are machine screws; they are marked with an "M".
+Note: Transfer the small metal grounding (located two screws below the battery) clip to the replacement logic board.

-3. Rotate the unit so the power supply is in the bottom right corner and the optical drive is on your left.
+3. Rotate the unit so the top of the rear housing is facing you.
 With a black stick, disconnect the power supply cable on the underside of the logic board.

-4. Pull the board toward you and slightly lift the board up.
+4. Pull the board toward you and gently lift the board up.
 Note: The I/O ports fit tightly into the port hole openings on the rear cover.
-You may have to fidget with the board a bit to free the ports from the rear cover.
-Remove the logic board out of the rear housing.
+You may have to wiggle with the board to free the ports from the rear cover.